opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/SweatEquity/sweat_equity_template.md

 ## 5. Planned Use Cases (optional)
 Describe how works into demonstrating the [use case](../UseCases/README.md) and/or provide other use cases.

+Frequently this section will just say "see section 3", but more detail can be provided here if desired.

 ## 6. Planned Interactions (optional)
 Ideally sketch out how your contributions can interact with the sweat equity